[Editor’s Note: This review may contain spoilers]

 The key to enjoying this cartoon, for an adult, is to let go of the idea that it has to make sense and enjoy it for the non-sensical comedic romp that it is.
 You will be frustrated if you try to think things through logically.
 When the Titans go back in time to prevent Bruce Wayne from becoming the Batman, you don’t want to get hung up on thinking, “but won’t that negate Robin’s origin too?”

 There is a end-credits scene that teases the return of the Titans from the previous cartoon version of the team.
 Revealing that here isn’t much of a spoiler, considering that the Blu-Ray autoplays a teaser trailer for Teen Titans GO!
 Vs. Teen Titans.
-Anyone who never saw the movie in the theater gets the surprised spoiled for them as soon as they start-up the disc.
+Anyone who never saw the movie in the theater gets the surprise spoiled for them as soon as they start-up the disc.

-I’m not sure how they will handle mixing the characters, considering their different styles of animation, but I hope they somehow work in an appearance of the team from the Filmation version – the real original Teen Titans.
+I’m not sure how they will handle mixing the characters, considering their different styles of animation, but I hope they somehow work in an appearance of the team from the Filmation version – the real original animated Teen Titans.

-In keeping with this being a release primarily marketed for kids, the special features are the kinds of things that will keep the kiddies entertained, and not much of the kind of things that home video collectors love to dig in.
+In keeping with this being a release primarily marketed for kids, the special features are the kinds of things that will keep the kiddies entertained, and not much of the kind of things that home video collectors love to dig into.
 There are no making-of features, although there are two Storyboard animatics, and one deleted song which is also presented in animatic form.

 There is a short series of clips showing how the series sounds in international releases.
 This allows you to hear what the voices used for the Titans around the world sound like compared to the English-speaking actors’ voices.
 Plus, it allows you the unique experience of hearing a fart in 6 different languages.